Fourier--Hermite Dynamic Programming for Optimal Control: Experiments

 \subsection{Pendulum swinging experiment}

 First, we consider a pendulum swing-up problem, which was also used in \cite{manchester2016derivative}.
 The goal is to swing the pendulum from downward position ($\theta = 0$) to upward ($\theta = \pi$) position by using an input torque,$u$, as control.
-We define the state of the pendulum as $x = [\theta, \dot{\theta}]^\top$, and the dynamics of the pendulum are governed by the differential equation
+We define the state of the pendulum as $x = [\theta, \dot{\theta}]^\top$, and use a quadratic cost function of the form

-Here, $a$ and $b$ are scaling parameters, $l$ is length of the pendulum, and $g$ is the local acceleration of gravity.
-We use a quadratic cost function of the form

-The values $a$, $b$, $l$, $g$, $W_T$, $W$, and $R$ are same as in~\cite{manchester2016derivative}.
+The parameters of the pendulum model and the cost function are same as in~\cite{manchester2016derivative}.
 We discretize the dynamics using a fourth-order Runge--Kutta method with a zero-order hold on $u$.
 The step size is set to $0.1$ and $T=50$.
 We set the initial and final states to be $x_1 = [0, 0]^\top$ and $x_{g} = [\pi, 0]^\top$, respectively.